pangodream/Coursera/Battle_of_Neighborhoods/Week_2/Readme.md

 ### by Alberto Iriberri (Dec 2019)

 # The project (Jupyter Notebook)
-You can find the Jupyter Notebook that I used to ellaborate the data and reach the final conclussions here:
+You can find the Jupyter Notebook that I used to ellaborate the data and reach the final conclusions here:

 [Los Angeles New restaurant Project](https://github.com/pangodream/Coursera_Capstone/blob/master/Battle_of_Neighborhoods/Week_2/LosAngelesFoursquareAndGeo.ipynb)